 The Greater Blue Mountains World Heritage Area was inscribed onto UNESCO’s World Heritage List in 2000.
 An area four times the size of the Australian Capital Territory, it protects the largest intact forest landscape on the Australian mainland.

-We acknowledge the Dharug, Gundungurra, Wanaruah, Wiradjuri, Darkinjung and Tharawal Nations as the traditional owners of the Greater Blue Mountains World Heritage Area.
+We acknowledge the Dharug, Gundungurra, Wanaruah, Wiradjuri, Darkinjung and Tharawal language groups as the traditional owners of the Greater Blue Mountains World Heritage Area.